Locally Valid and Discriminative Prediction Intervals for Deep Learning Models: Additional Experimental Details

 Although we consider MADSplit as a baseline, our method could be combined with it as well, by simply replacing $R_i$ with a normalized $R'_i\defeq \frac{y_{n+i}-\hat{y}_{n+i}}{\hat{\sigma}(x_{n+i})}$ like that in MADSplit.
 One key observation is that using embedding given by a pre-trained DL model can simultaneously keep most of the performance of the base model and combine it with many conformal methods with acceptable overhead.

 In this section, we will change different settings of \methodname and compare the effects.
-Specifically, there are 3 independent choices: \begin{itemize} \item Whether we use the kernel regression prediction $\hat{y}^{KR}$ or the base DNN predictor $\hat{\mu}^{NN}$ (KR vs NN) \item Whether we apply the smoothness requirement as mentioned in Section \ref{subsec:method:implementation} (No-smooth vs Smooth) \item Whether we normalize the residuals by an extra prediction of MAD or not.
-We will denote the version described in main text as ``base''.
-For the MAD-Normalized case (``MN''), similar to MADSplit \cite{Lei2018Distribution-FreeRegression, pmlr-v128-bellotti20a}, the non-conformity score, and the final CI construction, are replaced by
+Specifically, there are 3 independent choices: \begin{itemize} \item Whether we use the kernel regression prediction $\hat{y}^{KR}$ or the base DNN predictor $\hat{\mu}^{NN}$ (KR vs. NN) \item Whether we apply the smoothness requirement as mentioned in Section \ref{subsec:method:implementation} (No-smooth vs. Smooth) \item Whether we normalize the residuals by an extra prediction of MAD or not.
+We will denote the version described in the main text as ``base''.
+For the MAD-Normalized case (``MN''), similar to MADSplit \cite{Lei2018Distribution-FreeRegression, pmlr-v128-bellotti20a}, the non-conformity score, and the final PI construction, are replaced by

-This potentially can make the CI more discriminative by modeling the heteroscedasticity explicitly. \end{itemize} As a reminder, all results shown in the main text is using $\hat{\mu}^{NN}$, with smoothing, and not normalized by MAD prediction (NN, Smooth, NM).
-Also, all choices will not break any theoretical guarantees including Theorem \ref{thm:coverage} and \ref{thm:asymp_conditional}.
+This potentially can make the PI more discriminative by modeling the heteroscedasticity explicitly. \end{itemize} As a reminder, all results shown in the main text are using $\hat{\mu}^{NN}$, with smoothing, and not normalized by MAD prediction (NN, Smooth, NM).
+Also, all choices will not break any theoretical guarantees, including Theorem \ref{thm:coverage} and \ref{thm:asymp_conditional}.